petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/data-migration-center.md

 1. Click _Next_ to continue the import.
 In the pop up window, click _Start Import_.

 1. The pop up window will show the progress of the import.
 Click _Close_ when completed.
 Note, if an error occurs in the import process, return to the main data migration page and click the _options_ (![Options icon](../../images/icon-options.png)) icon to download an error report.

+1. If your [published object](../../building-applications/objects/creating-and-managing-objects/creating-objects.md#publishing-object-drafts) has a panel link, navigate to the object to verify the imported object entries.

 ## Related Topics